dagle/BarBar/docs/glib.md

 ## blueprint
 Since xml isn't the most pleasant to read, I recommend using [blueprint](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/).
-Blueprint is a format that lets you configure barbar (or any other gtk project) but with a nicer syntax, lsp support, type checking and better highlighting (if the this is installed in your editor).
+Blueprint is a format that lets you build barbar ui (or any other gtk project) but with a nicer syntax, lsp support, type checking and better highlighting (if the this is installed in your editor).
 First install the blueprint compiler.
 Then write a config.blp, look in examples for a starting point.
 When you are done with your config, you can compile it to a xml.